← Back to Blog

 Self-hosting using Baileys gives you total database sovereignty, complete control over token pricing, and the ability to customize your conversational workflows with zero platform restrictions.
 The key to operational success is keeping your VPS thread-safe, deploying rate-limited queues, and handling serverless timeout boundaries gracefully.

 Need a resilient, custom WhatsApp system integrated into your SaaS or enterprise product?
 Let’s hook up your database, optimize your hosting pipelines, and build a solid automation channel.
-Consult with me here.
+Request a Free Scoping Audit here.

 Leave a Comment